 If you have a device that makes use of a mechanical switch, it will work fully with a smart plug.
 The mechanical switch can be a physical toggle switch with an “on” side and an “off” side, just like a light switch.
 Or a mechanical switch can be a knob that you turn like on a floor lamp.

 If you’re unsure what you have, try plugging in and turning on the device.
-Then unplug it for few seconds before plugging it back into the outlet.
+Then unplug it for a few seconds before plugging it back into the outlet.
 If it turns on again without you touching the switch when you plug it in, the switch is mechanical.

-This means you’ll be able to turn it on and off with with your smart plug app.
+This means you’ll be able to turn it on and off with your smart plug app.
 Just plug the device into your smart plug, leave the device on, and control the power via the smart plug app.

 An electronic switch is usually a single button that you press to both turn on and off the device.
 To test a device, follow the same steps we outlined earlier.
 If the device does not turn back on when you plug it in again, it has an electronic switch.